Malus: Uses

-Crabapple fruit is not an important crop in most areas, being extremely sour due to malic acid (which like the genus derives from the Latin name mālum), and in some species woody, so is rarely eaten raw.
+Crabapple fruit is not an important crop in most areas.
+The fruit is rarely eaten raw due to the sour taste resulting from high levels of malic acid.
+Some species have a woody texture.
 In some Southeast Asian cultures, they are valued as a sour condiment, sometimes eaten with salt and chilli or shrimp paste.

-Some crabapple varieties are an exception to the reputation of being sour, and can be very sweet, such as the 'Chestnut' cultivar.
+Some varieties of crabapple, such as the 'Chestnut' cultivar, are sweet.